sunnysideup/silverstripe-elemental-style/README.md

 - 'Suffix'      : Suffix for the outputted style
 - 'Options'     : Array of options to create different form fields.
 Slider and Multiselect (listbox) are the available field types.
 - 'Default'     : Allows a default value when nothing is selected in the dropdown field.
 Note this does not have to exist as an option in the allowed Styles, i.e. it can be whatever you want.
+- 'Group'       : Group multiple styles on one line.
+Use CamelCase for the Group name as this will also be used as the Group title.
+- 'Responsive'  : This is a helper function to quickly create multiple styles for responsive viewports.

 ### Method 1